j0eyv/AVD-Uptime-Threshold/README.md

 ## Customization

 - **Uptime Threshold:**
   Change the value in the uptime check section to adjust how long a VM must be running before it is cycled.
+Default setting is 23 hours.

 ## Disclaimer